Last Update : 12.07.2016

 STAR Math, Reading, and Early Literacy tests from Renaissance Learning Corporation use 1-parameter logistic (Rasch) adaptive testing procedures for efficient testing in an elementary through high school environment.
 For further information see http://www.renlearn.com/se/default.aspx

 Smarter Balanced is a state-led consortium developing next-generation assessments aligned to the Common Core State Standards in English language arts/literacy and mathematics, using computerized adaptive technology.
 It aims to give parents, teachers, and policymakers better tools and information to track student progress toward college and career readiness.
 It is expected to have an on-time launch in the 2014–15 school year.
 For further information see http://www.smarterbalanced.org/smarter-balanced-assessments/computer-adaptive-testing/

 Oxford Online Placement Test is an online computer adaptive test that measures a test taker's ability to understand a range of grammatical forms and the meaning they convey in a wide range of contexts.For further information see https://www.oxfordenglishtesting.com/defaultmrarticle.aspx?id=3074

 LinguaLeo is a Russian online English language learning program with an integrated computer adaptive test.
 For further information see (Russian) https://habrahabr.ru/company/lingualeo/blog/197614/

-If you know of any other testing programs that are planning a conversion to CAT, please send details to firstname.lastname@example.org so that they can be listed here.
+If you would like your program to be added to this page, please send details to email@example.com so that it can be listed here.